cosmos/cosmos-sdk/x/staking/spec/03_messages.md

 - the delegation has less shares than the ones worth of `Amount`
 - existing `UnbondingDelegation` has maximum entries as defined by `params.MaxEntries`
 - the `Amount` has a denomination different than one defined by `params.BondDenom`
+- the unbonded delegation is a ValidatorBond and the reduction in validator bond would cause the existing liquid delegations to exceed the validator's bond cap

 When this message is processed the following actions occur: